Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Halo EFT of

+where at the LO in ${}^{{\pi}\!\!\!/}$EFT, we have $\gamma^{(0)}_{nn} \to 1/a_{nn}$ and $\gamma^{(1)}_{\Xi n} \to 1/a^{(1)}_{\Xi n}$, as the (1,0) $nn$ and (1,1) $\Xi^-n$ dibaryon (virtual or real bound) binding momenta respectively.
+It may be noted that the two scattering lengths are the only two-body input parameters in our LO EFT.
+Other parameters, such as S-wave effective range $r_{nn}$ and $r_{\Xi n}$ formally contribute at NLO in the KSW power counting scheme, which is beyond the scope of this work. \\

-{\it Three-body part.\,\,} Formally the $\Xi^- nn$ three-body system with a possible fine-tuned two-body sector exhibits the well-known Efimov effect at the unitary limit.
-This is reflected by the fact that the integral equations for the system with two-body interactions only become ill-defined in the asymptotic UV limit.
-The inherent reason for this anomalous UV behavior is the partial breakdown of the expected {\it fixed-point} scaling invariance of the system in the vicinity of bound states at the unitary limit into a discrete scaling invariance.
-A possible remedy to this problem is obtained by introducing a sharp momentum UV cut-off regulator $\Lambda_c$ in the integral equations, which simultaneously necessitates the introduction of LO 3BF contact terms with scale dependent couplings $g_3(\Lambda_c)$ to renormalize the artificial cut-off dependence.
-The resulting atypical scaling behavior gets reflected through the emergence of a RG limit cycle behavior in the 3BF couplings (for a pedagogical review on this topic, see Ref.~\cite{Braaten:2004rn}).
-Here we present a certain choice of the LO three-body contact interaction (counterterm) Lagrangian in the $I=3/2, J=1/2$ channel, given by
+{\it Three-body part.\,\,} Formally the $\Xi^- nn$ three-body system with a possible fine-tuned two-body sector exhibits the well-known Efimov effect close to the unitary or resonant limit of the two-body interactions.
+This is reflected by the fact that the integral equations for the system with only two-body contact interactions become ill-defined in the asymptotic UV limit.
+The inherent reason for this anomalous UV behavior is the partial breakdown of the expected {\it fixed-point scaling} invariance of the system in the vicinity of bound states into the onset of a {\it discrete scaling} symmetry.
+A possible remedy to this problem, for instance, may be obtained by including a sharp momentum UV cut-off regulator $\Lambda_{\rm reg}$ in the integral equations, thereby, formally introducing another free parameter in the LO EFT (in addition to the two S-wave scattering lengths in the two-body sector).
+This simultaneously necessitates the introduction of LO three-body contact interactions (3BFs) as counterterms with scale dependent couplings, such as $g_3(\Lambda_{\rm reg})$, to renormalize the artificial cut-off dependence.
+The resulting atypical scaling behavior gets reflected through the emergence of a RG limit cycle behavior in the 3BF couplings (for a pedagogical review on this topic, see Ref.~\cite{Braaten:2004rn}; also see Appendices A.2 and A.3).
+Here we present a certain choice of the LO three-body Lagrangian consistent with the reparametrization symmetries of the coupled system of integral equation, and given by

 where the spin-isospin projection operators have the following forms: